mkimhj/twocents/README.md

 * Create pngs?
 Or maybe find someone in InnoD who would be willing to find pngs.
 * By no means is the font and such finalized, feel free to explore any better options and share.
 * Make Icon for tab
+* Brighter, more inviting background for splash page

 **Logistics**
 * Find a nonprofit, maybe two, to connect with and start marketing once site is up and running.
 (Emily)